 But among these god-like creatures, stands Batman, a mere human with no superpowers.
 Batman spent years training, the comics say he knows ALL the martial arts – 127 different styles of combat.
 In addition to that, he works out to build his strength more than most other people.
 Lastly, he becomes the owner of the Wayne enterprises after his parents were tragically shot when he was a child.
 That incident drove him to wage a one-man war on crime.
 He combines his training, strength and money to design himself a suit, vehicles and a lair with the help of his butler.

 But the reason I truly admire Batman is because he can best all these other superheroes.
-And the reason for that is because he is weak.
+And the reason that propels him to be the best is because he is weak.
 Batman acknowledges that he would be powerless if he were to fight any of the other characters and that is exactly what makes him admirable.
 In one of the comics series Justice League of America: the Tower of Babel, a villain steals Batman’s contingency plans: plans he made to neutralize each and every member of the Justice League (all the heroes mentioned above) in case they ever went rogue.
 Using these plans the villain nearly kills all the heroes which shows that if Batman wanted, he could kill any of these heroes despite the difference in their abilities.
 In many versions of the comics, Batman has indeed defeated and killed Superman which seems impossible.
 But that is where Batman’s strength lies, he knows himself and his opponents.
 He collects information on their weaknesses and uses them to defeat his opponents no matter who he faces.

 Batman has another quality that I admire and desire.
 That is his superhuman mental fortitude.
 Through his willpower alone, Batman has resisted Scarecrow’s most potent fear toxins, overcome Joker’s paralytic gas, survived poisoning, slowed his bleeding after a severe gunshot wound, resisted various forms of telepathy (once while fighting a group of henchmen at the same time), negated magical attacks targeted at him, swam through quicksand and perhaps most impressively, resisted Poison Ivy’s extremely potent pheromones.
 And as a recognition of his will, he was able to wield the Green Lantern’s ring, a weapon that only accepts a select group of users after acknowledging their boundless will.